ionescuvlad97/pain-intesity-classification/README.md

 # Pain Intensity Classification
-Neural Network that generates color images from gray scale images using a Convolutional Autoencoder Network and GAN Architecture.
+Neural Network that classifies images on pain intensity levels.
 ## Table of Contents

 - [About](#about)